 How much room does a plant need?

-Since seedlings are already growing, there is no thinning out needed any longer.
+Since seedlings are already growing, thinning out is no longer needed.
 We plant them according to the mature plant size.

-Usually, the seed package tells you how much space that particular plant will need.
+Usually, the seed packet tells you how much space that particular plant will need.

 Also, the square foot garden book has great information on that.
-For example plant per square foot 1 cabbage, 1 broccoli, 1 cauliflower, 1 kale, 4 celery, and 4 lettuce.
+For example, plant one cabbage, one broccoli, one cauliflower, one kale, four celery, and four lettuce per square foot.

-I like to place all my seedling pots where I want to plant them so once I start planting there is no planning needed anymore.
+I like to place all my seedling pots where I want to plant them, so once I start planting, no planning is needed anymore.
+If you need tips for the garden plan, read more here.

 Seedlings are also great for succession planting.
-As you see in my example picture above I give my early kohlrabi a lot of space.
-This is not because they need it, but because I want to be able to interplant the bed later.
+As you can see in my example picture above, I give my early kohlrabi a lot of space.
+This is not because they need it but because I want enough room to plant warm-weather plants in the same bed later.

-In the middle we have overwintering spinach growing, that was planted here last fall.
-The kohlrabi is next, and there is space left for cucumber seedlings that will be planted in a month.
+In the picture above, we have overwintering spinach growing in the middle, which was planted here last fall.
+The kohlrabi is next, and there is space left for cucumber seedlings to be planted in a month.
 I have not even started them yet.
-By the time the cucumbers will need the whole bed, kohlrabi and spinach will be done.
+When the cucumbers need the whole bed, kohlrabi and spinach will be harvested.
+Succession planting saves space and is a good idea for an urban vegetable garden.

 Planting out the seedlings

-For heavy feeders like tomatoes, I also add some compost or warm casting into each hole.
+I add compost or warm casting into each hole for heavy feeders like cabbage or tomatoes.
 Read more about transplanting tomatoes into the ground here.

-By turning the pot upside down and tapping on the pot, the plant will come right out.
-Now place it gently into the hole and gently push back the soil, making sure there are no air pockets around the roots.
+Turn the pot upside down and tap on the bottom of the pot, and the plant will come right out.
+Now, place it gently into the hole and gently push back the soil, ensuring there are no air pockets around the roots.

 Protect the newly planted seedling

-If possible, choose a calm cloudy day to transplant your seedlings.
-In our sunny climate that is not always possible.
+Choose a calm, cloudy day to transplant your seedlings in our sunny climate, which is not always possible.
 We can have sunshine for weeks.
 In this case, a plant protection blanket can be used to provide some shade for the seedling.

-Since we plant cool weather plants like cabbage, and kohlrabi fairly early, they also benefit from some wind and cold protection.
-Here I placed a glass jar over them for the first night.
+Since we plant cool-weather plants like cabbage and kohlrabi reasonably early, they also benefit from some wind and cold protection.
+Here, I placed a glass jar over them for the first night.
 If we were to get spring snow, I would also use jars to protect the plants.
+Row covers are another great option.

-Later in spring, cutworms can be a problem, giving the seedling some protection helps, read more about that here.
+Cutworms can be a problem later in spring, so giving the seedling some protection helps.
+Read more about that here.

-Once the seedlings are planted and watered, adding mulch is a great idea.
-It helps to keep the moisture as well as gives the young seedling some protection from the wind.
+Adding mulch is a great idea once the seedlings are planted and watered.
+It helps retain moisture and protects the young seedling from the wind.

-The more love and care we give the seedling, the better and healthier the plants will grow.
+The more love and care we give the new transplants, the better and healthier the plants will grow.

 Happy planting!